 Vero Beach Lifeguard Association Monthly Beach Report For Jaycee Park, Humiston Park, South Beach Park

-Nicer weather, the start of spring break and colder weather up north brought more patrons to the beach in February.
-Ocean temperatures remained in the upper 60’s but will start to warm up as Spring arrives.
+Attendance in March was the second highest on record at over 88,000 patrons.
+Ocean temperatures are beginning to creep up into the low 70’s.
+With turtle nesting season in full swing, numerous female turtles have been spotted close to shore waiting to lay their eggs.
+A few turtle nests have been cordoned off on the beach.
 Sustained southeast winds continue to push in Portuguese Man-o-War and some seaweed onto our beaches.
-The City will discontinue beach grooming as of March 1st because of the start of turtle nesting season.
-Lifeguards rescued 2 swimmers from rip currents in February bringing the total number of water rescues for 2016 to 3.
+The City discontinued beach grooming as of March 1st because of the start of turtle nesting season.
+Lifeguards rescued 5 swimmers from rip currents in March bringing the total number of water rescues for 2016 to 8.
 All swimmers are advised to pay close attention to beach condition flags, swim near lifeguard towers and avoid swimming during non-guarded beach hours.

 Areas of Concern

 Vero Beach ranked #1 in 2015 along with Miami Beach, Fort Lauderdale, Hollywood and Palm Beach County with the greatest number of water related deaths on the beach outside guarded areas and hours of operation (2 deaths).
 VBLA continues to stress that the public should swim at or near one of the three guarded beaches the City of Vero Beach provides.
 Many individuals and families are on the beach far from a guarded area and/or in the water after lifeguards leave at 5pm.
 VBLA encourages patrons to swim at a guarded beach during lifeguard hours and understand the potential life threatening conditions that exist in the ocean.